cognitum-octopus/cognipy/docs/_build/html/_sources/installation.rst.txt

 Originally released and maintained by Cognitum Services S.A. - the creator of FluentEditor allowing use Controlled Natural Language for Ontology development.

-The package allows for Reasoning, exploration of RDF/OWL, Fluent Editor CNL files, performs reasoning with OWL/RL Reasoner (Jena) as well as allows using SPARQL Graph queries (Jena)
+The package allows for Reasoning, exploration of RDF/OWL, CogniPy CNL files, performs reasoning with OWL/RL Reasoner (Jena) as well as allows using SPARQL Graph queries (Jena)